Middle School Information

 Middle school English language instruction follows a sheltered instruction approach and is used to teach both language and content simultaneously.
 Eligibility for English language support is based off of student performance on an annual assessment.

-Middle school exploratory course work exposes students to a variety of experiences in order to provide connections to different content areas and develop basic skills in those areas.
+Middle school exploratory course work exposes students to a variety of experiences in order to provide connections to different content areas and develop basic skills in those areas as well as expose them to high school opportunities.
 Students change exploraties after each nine week rotation.
-All schools offer art, project-based learning, and digital literacy.
-Additionally, each school has a unique course to complete the rotation.
+All schools offer art, project-based learning, innovative technology, and college and career readiness.
 For information on school-specific exploratory courses, please contact your school.
 Students who participate in AVID or the year-long Spanish program will not participate in the exploratory courses.

 Middle school health instruction enhances student ability to understand how to use the decision-making process and apply it to their personal health and safety.
 Topics include general wellness, personal health, nutrition, fitness, growth development, anti-tobacco/drug/alcohol, mental health, social health, conflict resolution, human life cycle, reproduction, and disease.